 The terrain relief and the longitudinal route profile and the layout will determine how tall the supports should be.
-Table 2 is a guide for practically any terrain relief showing that they should be 15 m tall, on the average.
+Table 2 is a guide for practically any terrain relief on flat span showing that they should be 15 m tall, on the average.
+In mountains the average tallness of supports will be 25 m.